Ocram95/AndroidStego/scripts/statistics_extractor/README.md

 # Statistics extractor

-This directory contains the scripts to create an assets dataset from a known set of applications.
+This directory contains the scripts to create an resources dataset from a known set of applications.

 1. info_extractor.py [-h] [--decode] [--statistics] [--input_apks INPUT_APKS] to extract info from a known set of application.